 Find out what the role is all about and what skills you need to thrive.

-Computer Networking Technology Program
+Herzing Ottawa Computer Networking Technology Program

-- Installing network hardware and software
+- Installing and maintaining computer networks

-- Troubleshooting hardware, software, connectivity, and server issues
+- Troubleshooting hardware, software, and server issues

-- Installing and configuring individual workstations
+- Installing and configuring workstations (hardware, software, peripherals)

 - Monitoring network security